FocusContext-triggered transformations of plants

 SynopsisPlant Cognition is a research domain concerned with experimentally testing plants’ capabilities to perceive, respond to, and learn from interactions and other experiences/stimuli.
 Some sub-interests include root interactions, plant spatial awareness, plant social systems, plants learning to anticipate through Classical Conditioning, plant decision-making triggered by environmental stresses, and possible similarities between plant structures and animal nervous systems.

 CommentaryAs might be anticipated, most commentary on and criticism of Plant Cognition have two main foci: (1) entrenched conceptual boundaries between animals and plants, and (2) entrenched brain-based definitions of cognition.
-Regarding the former, in a tone that is eerily reminiscent of debates on animal cognition a few decades ago and debates on human cognition a century ago, many are uncomfortable the suggestion that plant activity might be better framed in terms of Darwinian dynamics than Newtonian mechanics.
-That is, talking about how plants react (i.e., drawing on physics) is fine, but asserting choice, communication, and decision-making are bridges too far.
+Regarding the former, in a tone that is eerily reminiscent of debates on animal cognition a few decades ago and debates on human cognition a century ago, many are uncomfortable with the suggestion that plant activity might be better framed in terms of Darwinian dynamics than Newtonian mechanics.
+That is, talking about how plants react (i.e., drawing on physics) is fine, but assertions of choice, communication, and decision-making are bridges too far.
 Regarding the latter, some regard the observation that plants don’t have brains as clear and sufficient evidence that principles of cognition cannot be applied.
 Subdiscourses include:

 - Brain Chauvinism (Kevin Warwick; 2010s) – the tendency to reject notions of plant intelligence and consciousness on the basis of a conviction that such phenomena rely on a human-like central nervous system